2004 Honda CR-V Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for your 2004 Honda CR-V
+A guide to repairs, service, and maintenance costs for your 2004 Honda CR-V

 A groaning noise from the rear differential heard while going through turns can be caused by differential fluid break down.
 Servicing the rear differential will generally correct this concern.

 2004 Honda CR-V QuestionsWhat will make my trains stop shifting and working (1 answer)